jgvfwstone/Regression/README.md

 # Linear Regression
-MatLab and Python code for use with the book "Linear Regression", 2022:
+MatLab and Python code for use with the book:

 [Linear Regression](https://jim-stone.staff.shef.ac.uk/Regression/) **by James V Stone**